Pi-thagoras/the-chicken-pen/index.md

 - [Economics Notes](Economics-Notes.md) - The Decision Making Chicken
 - [Chemistry Notes](Chemistry-Notes.md) - The Chemical Scientist Chicken

+Need more notes and can't stand the noisy *cluck cluck clucking* Chickens?
+Well have a look at [The Town](The-Town.md).

 I also have some [quotes](Quotes.md), taken from a variety of different sources.
 Books...
 Movies...
 Anime...